Aveglia/vAMPirus/docs/HelpDocumentation.md

 2. The proteic version of the Reference Viral DataBase (RVDB) (See https://f1000research.com/articles/8-530)
 3. The complete NCBI NR protein database

-To use the vampirus_startup.sh script to download any or all of these databases listed above you just need to use the "-d" option.
+To use the vampirus_startup.sh script to download any or all of these databases listed above you just need to use the "-d" option and you can download the NCBI taxonomy files with the option "-t" (See below).

-If we look at the script usage:
+If we take a look at the vampirus_startup.sh script usage:

 General execution: